Top 5 Worst Subdivisions in Warrensburg, Missouri

 These things typically reduce a property's value, making South Fork one of the worst neighborhoods in Warrensburg to buy a home in.

 So there you have it, five of the worst subdivisions in Warrensburg to buy a home in.
 However, remember that each of these neighborhoods comes with its upsides as well.
-It takes a knowledgeable Real Estate Agent familiar with these neighborhoods to help you make the right choice, so it helps to have one by your side.
+It takes a knowledgeable Realtor familiar with these neighborhoods to help you make the right choice, so it helps to have one by your side.